 Address: Embassy Gardens, 2 New Union Square, Nine Elms, London SW11 7AX

 Nearest station: Battersea Park

-DryBy on Mortimer Street is arguably London's most stylish blow-dry and nail salon, owned by Krisztina Van der Boom.
-Upstairs is bright, airy and open-plan, conjuring blow dries at polished marble tables, while downstairs is low-lit and warm for ambient manicures and pedicures.
+DryBy on Mortimer Street is arguably London's most stylish blow-dry bar and nail salon.
+Owned by Krisztina Van der Boom, upstairs it's bright, airy and open-plan, conjuring beautiful blow dries at polished marble tables, while downstairs is low-lit and warm for ambient manicures and pedicures.
 The communal tables and gorgeous interiors make it the perfect choice for a catch up with friends.
 DryBy uses botanical nail polish by Soigné and it is also one of London's leading salons for nail art.

 Address: 74 Mortimer Street, Marylebone, London W1W 7RZ

 Prior to lockdown, there was a three-month waiting list to see Skin Matters founder and facialist Joanne Evans, so goodness knows how many women are lined up now.
 Trust us, though, when we say she is worth the wait.
 Evans’ bespoke facials couple a no-nonsense, medical approach with a welcome dose of pleasurable pampering, while you’re all tucked up in blankets on a toasty waterbed.
 There is also an array of rejuvenating body services on offer, including massages, IPL and laser hair removal, IV infusions and firming treatments.
 With bare plaster walls and velvet sofas, the Skin Matters studio feels more like a modern home than a beautician.
 Call now and you might get in by Christmas.

 Address: 119B Portland Road, Notting Hill, London W11 4LN